Food Hygiene Rating Scheme

 Business toolkit for promoting good food hygiene

-To help food businesses get the most out of their food hygiene rating, the FSA has produced an online toolkit.
+The FSA has produced an online toolkit to help food businesses get the most from their hygiene rating.
 The toolkit offers ideas on how to promote hygiene standards as well as help increase the number of customers who come through the door or order online.

 Request for a revisit to get a new rating

-The owner or manager of a food business can ask us to revisit to get a new rating only if the improvements to hygiene that we told the business about at the last inspection have been made.
+The owner or manager of a food business can ask us to revisit to get a new rating.
+This is providing that the improvements to hygiene we told the business about at the last inspection have been made.
 The owner or manager of the food business can only ask us for a revisit to be carried out once before the date of the next planned inspection.

-To ask for a revisit, you can request a revisit online, or download the FHRS request for a revisit form [pdf] 122KB and send it to us.
+To ask for a revisit. you can request a revisit online.
+You can also download the FHRS request for a revisit form [pdf] 122KB and send it to us.

 What can the owner of a business do if they think the rating given is unfair or wrong?